syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCarousel/populating-data.md

 ---
 layout: post
 title: Data source in Syncfusion Carousel control in Xamarin.iOS
-description: Learn how to set the Data source in Carousel
+description: This section provides the details about the populating the data source with Carousel control for Xamarin.iOS
 platform: Xamarin.iOS
 control: Carousel
 documentation: ug
 ---

-# Populating Data
+# Populating DataSource

 ## DataSource with Collection of Images